TimTwigg/Assignment3/README.md

 ### Milestone 3

-- what to do if a query term is not in the index?
-    - return a "Not Found" page?

 5. updating the index
     - don't edit the original index. maintain extra indeces for updated and deleted pages.
         - when the index is queried, check the results against the updated/deleted pages indeces.